Saudi Arabia loses spot as top crude supplier to India, China

 By Nidhi Verma

-NEW DELHI Saudi Arabia lost its spot last month as India's top oil supplier to Nigeria for the first time in at least four years, according to ship tracking data compiled by Reuters, as the world's top crude exporter struggles to maintain market share in Asia.
+NEW DELHI, June 24 Saudi Arabia lost its spot last month as India's top oil supplier to Nigeria for the first time in at least four years, according to ship tracking data compiled by Reuters, as the world's top crude exporter struggles to maintain market share in Asia.

 The OPEC kingpin also fell behind Russia and Angola as the biggest crude supplier to China last month, official data showed this week.